Storage Hardware Overview

 Backup storage media

 Some media types are particularly well suited for use in backing up files rather than for primary storage.
-Optical disc, such as CD, DVD and Blu-ray offer inexpensive, reasonably reliable and forward-compatible storage capability as part of a comprehensive backup strategy for image files
+Optical discs, such as CD, DVD and Blu-ray, offer inexpensive, reasonably reliable and forward-compatible storage capability as part of a comprehensive backup strategy for image files